 Take your children to Florida Keys Eco-Discovery Center for a day of learning and adventure.
 You can even hire a diving instructor and enjoy swimming in the ocean.
 Plus, the Ernest Hemingway House provides great opportunities to expand your literary and historical horizons.

 4. Miami, Florida

-The city overflows with artistic diversity, so you’ll always have something new to experience when you live here.
+Miami wintertime temperatures are usually in the mid-80s!
+Plus, the city overflows with artistic diversity, so you’ll always have something new to experience when you live here.
 Consider visiting the Frost Art Museum, the Jackie Gleason Theatre, or the Miami Conservatory.